computproteomics/vsclust/README.md

 Install the following R libraries: Mfuzz, matrixStats, limma, qvalue, yaml, shiny, clusterProfiler, RDAVIDWebService, parallel, shinyjs and shinythemes.
 In R:
 `source("https://bioconductor.org/biocLite.R")`
-`biocLite(c("Mfuzz", "matrixStats", "limma", "yaml", "qvalue", "shiny", "clusterProfiler", "RDAVIDWebService", "parallel", "shinyjs", "shinythemes"))`
+`biocLite(c("Mfuzz", "DOSE", "matrixStats", "limma", "yaml", "qvalue", "shiny", "clusterProfiler", "RDAVIDWebService", "parallel", "shinyjs", "shinythemes"))`

 Download the files into a folder and install the library *e1071FuzzVec*.
 You might need to compile the library on your computer:
 Run `R CMD INSTALL e1071FuzzVec_Installation` from the command line.
 You need to be in the VSClust folder.
 For Windows users, replace `R` by `InstallationPath/R.exe`.